mitotic/slidoc/README.md

 Any of the above can be a null string, or be omitted, e.g. `--slides=,` or `--slides=,,190%`

-Concepts: slideshow
+Concepts: reveal.js; slideshow, reveal.js

 Notes: To customize the presentation further, edit the `templates/reveal_template.html` template file.

 ---

-## Slideshow shortcuts
+## reveal.js shortcuts

 In a `reaveal.js` slideshow, the following keyboard shortcuts may be
 useful: